BashirYesufu/AR-Dice/README.md

 * How to use ARKit.
 * Basics of SceneKit
-* Addding 3D assets to scenekit.
+* Adding 3D assets to scenekit.
 * Working with colors in a sceneview.
+* Adding iamges as wrappers to 3D objects

 ## Screenshots of the app